joshua-philip/joshua-philip/README.md

 - 💽 The OS I use most is **Windows & Linux**

 - 👨‍💻 All of my projects are available on **my Github!
-All my projects are open-source, but currently privated**
+Most of my projects are currently privated**

 - 💬 Ask me about **anything!**